lgiordani/postage/README.md

     pass
 ```

-The catching method is arbitrarily called `msg_echo()` and decorated with `MessageHandler`, whose parameters are the type of the message (`command`, that means we are instructing a component to do something for us), and its name (`echo`, set calling the `message_echo()` method).
+The catching method is arbitrarily called `msg_echo()` and decorated with `MessageHandler`, whose parameters are the type of the message (`command`, that means we are instructing a component to do something for us), and its name (`echo`, automatically set by calling the `message_echo()` method).
 The `msg_echo()` method must accept one parameter, besides `self`, that is the content of the message.
-The content is not the entire message, but a dictionary containing only the payload; in this case, for a `command` message, the
+The content is not the entire message, but a dictionary containing only the payload; in this case, for a generic `command` message, the payload is a dictionary containing only the `parameters` key, that is

 Seems overkill?
 Indeed, for such a simple application, it is.
 The following examples will hopefully show how those structures heavily simplify complex tasks.